-Note: If you use APM in a SaaS environment, you cannot copy the dependencies to the APM server.
-The bpm_script.properties file must have only test methods, with no test suites or test classes as described in step 2 above.
+- Create an external folder if it is not present in the directory. - If you use APM in a SaaS environment, you cannot copy the dependencies to the APM server.
+The bpm\script.properties file must have only test methods, with no test suites or test classes as described in step 2 above.

-Note: We recommend that you restrict access to the BPM and APM folders above as follows:
+We recommend that you restrict access to the BPM and APM folders above as follows: